nguyennhatquan/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Answers.md

 | Crab    | 719             |

 # 📦 B. Product Funnel Analysis

-Using a single SQL query - create a new output table which has the following details:

--   How many times was each product viewed?
--   How many times was each product added to cart?
--   How many times was each product added to a cart but not purchased (abandoned)?
--   How many times was each product purchased?

-Additionally, create another table which further aggregates the data for the above points but this time for each product category instead of individual products.
 ### Table Creation Step
 ````sql
 DROP TABLE IF EXISTS product_info;